gvanrossum/gvanrossum.github.io/essays/formal.md

 See [Naming and binding ](https://docs.python.org/3/reference/executionmodel.html#naming-and-binding) in the language reference.
+It's not clear to me that that explains all the rules, though.

 The task of this stage is to assign each identifier a scope.